Calibration of syndrome measurements in a single experiment: Abstract

 \section{Abstract}

-Methods of quantum error correction are starting to be beneficial on current quantum computing hardware.
-Typically this requires to perform measurements which yield information about the occurred errors on the system.
-However, these syndrome measurements themselves introduce noise to the system.
-A full characterization of the measurements is very costly.
-Here we present a calibration method which allows to take the additional noise into account.
-Under reasonable assumptions we require only a single additional experiment.
-We give examples of how to apply this method to noise estimation and error correction.
-Finally we discuss the results of experiments carried out on an IBM quantum computer.
+Quantum error correction can reduce the effects of noise in quantum systems, e.g. in metrology or most notably in quantum computing.
+Typically, this requires making measurements that provide information about the errors that have occurred in the system.
+However, these syndrome measurements themselves introduce noise into the system, for example by using noisy gates.
+A complete characterization of the measurements is very costly.
+Here we describe a calibration method to obtain the syndrome statistics taking into account the additional noise sources.
+All calibration data are extracted from a single experiment in which the syndrome measurement is performed twice in a row.
+Thus, our method allows an accurate evaluation of syndrome measurements with significantly less effort than existing methods.
+We give examples of the application of this method to noise estimation and error correction.
+Finally, we discuss the results of experiments performed on an IBM quantum computer.